MeghanW23/cohenlab_neurofeedback/setup_samba_docker/README.md

 - from a lightweight, linux image
 - install samba into image

-run this comment to build the docker image:
+run this command to build the docker image:
 ```
 cd <path_to_cohenlab_neurofeedback>/setup_samba_docker && sudo docker build -t samba_nfb_docker:1.0 .
 ```